Harshita-i/prism/README.md

 ### Sales

 An enterprise banking deal is stalled because the customer has security and compliance concerns.
-Prism recommends a security-led technical validation workshop.
+Prism recommends a security-led technical validation workshop before commercial negotiation.

 ### HR

 A senior engineer has declining engagement due to workload and career-growth concerns.
-Prism recommends a structured retention plan.
+Prism recommends a structured retention plan that addresses workload, growth path, and manager support.

 ### Customer Success

 A SaaS renewal is at risk after pricing objections and competitor evaluation.
-Prism recommends an executive value workshop.
+Prism recommends an executive value workshop to prove business value before changing commercial terms.

 ### Operations

 A supplier delay threatens a customer delivery commitment.
-Prism compares mitigation strategies and recommends the best next action.
+Prism compares mitigation strategies and recommends the best next action based on urgency, risk, and business impact.

 ### Healthcare

 A care unit is experiencing patient flow delays.
-Prism evaluates operational options and recommends a capacity improvement action.
+Prism evaluates operational options and recommends a capacity improvement action without replacing clinical judgment.

 ## API Overview